Introduction to Light-emitting Diode

 Figure 12: LED Christmas lights are popular for their vibrant colors, safety, and energy efficiency.

+The top LED technology trends for 2026 include the rapid adoption of Mini-LED displays, AI-integrated smart lighting, and human-centric tunable white LEDs.
 The field of LED technology continues to evolve at a rapid pace.
-While many of the trends predicted in 2020 have materialized, new advancements are shaping the future of lighting and displays.
-Here is an updated look at the key trends as of 2025.
+While many of the trends predicted in previous years have materialized, new advancements are shaping the future of lighting and displays.
+Here is an updated look at the key trends as of 2026.

 1. Ever-Increasing Efficiency and Lifespan

-As of 2025, the luminous efficacy of commercial LED products has reached over 160 lm/W, with some high-end products exceeding 250 lm/W. In laboratory settings, researchers continue to push the boundaries, with theoretical efficiencies approaching 330 lm/W. Lifespans have also improved, with many commercial LEDs now rated for 50,000 to 100,000 hours of operation.
+As of 2026, the luminous efficacy of commercial LED products has reached over 200 lm/W , with some high-end products exceeding 250 lm/W. In laboratory settings, researchers continue to push the boundaries, with theoretical efficiencies approaching 330 lm/W. Lifespans have also improved, with many commercial LEDs now rated for 50,000 to 100,000 hours of operation.
 This continuous improvement solidifies the LED's position as the most energy-efficient and long-lasting lighting technology available.

 2. Closing the "Green Gap"